Llenar70/allye-doc/LinearDML.md

 1. **Data Preparation**
    * Outcome is cast to float.
    * Binary treatment is encoded with the chosen control value as 0 (other value as 1).
-Continuous treatment is used as-is.
    * Categorical covariates are one-hot encoded (`drop_first=True`) with readable names (e.g., `cat1_A`).
    * Optional sample weights and group IDs are passed through.
 2. **Estimation (econML DML)**